 Betaplan works with a wide variety of languages, always appreciating challenges and new developments in the linguistic branch, feel free to ask us via chat or email about languages not listed below.

 Betaplan’s scope includes many fields of expertise, such as legal, financial, business, technical, medical, literary, media, websites, software, among others.

 We perform translations from all types and sizes of documents.
 Apart from our own system, we use Trados, MemoQ and other CAT tools to provide value-added services, tailored to meet your specific needs.

 Our Latin Spanish ES-LA linguists team is ready to provide a sample for your next project, and we are looking forward to hearing from you soon.

-About all the people who speak Spanish as their native language, more than 418 million are in Latin America and the United States, proving the global importance of Latin America Spanish language.
+Of all the people who speak Spanish as their native language, more than 418 million are in Latin America and the United States, proving the global importance of Latin America's Spanish language.

 Pronunciation varies from country to country and from region to region, just as English pronunciation varies from one place to another.
 In general terms, the speech of the American Spanish shows many common features akin to southern Spanish variants.
 Also in Latin American Spanish, loanwords directly from English are relatively more frequent, and often foreign spellings are left intact.
 One notable trend is the higher abundance of loan words taken from English in Latin America as well as words derived from English.